MatteoMel1985/Database_Querying-Using-SQLite-IBM-Final-Assignment-Data-Science/Resolution Case Study.md

 # Problem 9

-## Use a sub-query to find the name of the community area with highest hardship index
+## Use a sub-query to find the name of the community area with highest hardship index.

 A subquery is a query inside another query, and applying it to solve this question is relatively simple.
 Fundamentally, we must select the `COMMUNITY_AREA_NAME` from the `CENSUS_DATA` table where the `HARDSHIP_INDEX` has the maximum value.
 To do so, we must avail of the `MAX` aggregate function as follows.